-(4) Pull the four lock arms on the rear of the paper tray outwards and release the four latches of the bank ASSY.
-Then pull the bank ASSY up and out of the paper tray.
+- (1) Pull the four lock arms on the rear of the paper tray outwards and release the four latches of the bank ASSY.
+Then pull the bank ASSY up and out of the paper tray. - (2) If the base pad needs to be replaced, peel it off the bottom of the paper tray.